STAT545-UBC-hw-2019-20/stat545-hw-almas2019/Hw04/HW04_tidy_data_and_joins.md

 ## 5 Cai …    11 fish         Menu C      CONFIRMED        CONFIRMED
 ## # … with 1 more variable: attendance_golf <chr>
 ```
+These 5 do not have a corresponding email in the email tibble.